x07x08/VScript-TFDB/README.md

 # To-do

 1. Make each flamethrower unique in some way.
-2. Make this gamemode actually fun and team-based.
+2. Make this gamemode actually fun and team-oriented.